probcomp/probcomp-stack/README.md

       ParameterKey=Zone,ParameterValue=probcomp.net.
 ```

+If something goes wrong, the CloudFormation section of the AWS console
+is helpful.

 If Issue #4 is not fixed, manually set the Jupyter notebook password

 Install the initial content from the `workshop-materials` repository